 You don’t have to, but our team recommends checkups two times each year in order to preserve the optimal level of oral health.
 This is also the recommendation of the American Dental Association to ensure patients maintain their healthiest smiles.

 What is periodontal disease?

-Periodontal, gum, disease causes the soft tissue to become inflamed, infected, or breakdown over time.
-Gum disease is the leading cause of tooth loss among US adults, and effects millions of people every year.
+Periodontal disease causes the soft tissue to become inflamed, infected, or break down over time.
+Gum disease is the leading cause of tooth loss among US adults, and affects millions of people every year.